michaelplanknz/structured-inference/README.md

 **Outputs:** mdl - a structure that has specific fields defining model properties.

 The required fields of mdl are:
-- getPar - a handle to the function getParLABEL()
+- mdl.getPar - a handle to the function getParLABEL()
-- solveModel - a handle to the function solveModel()
+- mdl.solveModel - a handle to the function solveModel()
-- transformSolution - handle to a function that transforms a known solution for a reference value of the inner parameter(s) to the solution for any other valid value.
+- mdl.transformSolution - handle to a function that transforms a known solution for a reference value of the inner parameter(s) to the solution for any other valid value.
 If the transformation is a linear scaling, use @transformSolutionMultiply, otherwise a user-supplied transformation function must be provided.
-- xLbl - string for labelling the horizontal axis of graphs of model output.
+- mdl.xLbl - string for labelling the horizontal axis of graphs of model output.
-- yLbl - string for labelling the vertical axis of graphs of model output.
+- mdl.yLbl - string for labelling the vertical axis of graphs of model output.
-- parLbl - string array of labels for the target parameters for inference.
+- mdl.parLbl - string array of labels for the target parameters for inference.
-- ThetaTrue - corresponding array of the true values of the target parameters (or the mean values in the case of parameter randomisation).
+- mdl.ThetaTrue - corresponding vector of the true values of the target parameters (or the mean values in the case of parameter randomisation).
-- Theta0 - initial condition for the parameter values to use for the optimisation routine.
+- mdl.Theta0 - vector of initial conditions for the parameter values to use for the optimisation routine.
-- lb - lower bound for the target parameter values
+- mdl.lb - vector of lower bounds for the target parameter values
-- ub - upper bound for the target parameter values
+- mdl.ub - vector of upper bounds for the target parameter values
-- profileRange - profile intervals for each parameter will be from (1-profileRange)*m to (1+profileRange)*m where m is the value of that parameter at the MLE.
+- mdl.profileRange - vector of profile ranges - the profile interval for each parameter will be from (1-profileRange)*m to (1+profileRange)*m where m is the value of that parameter at the MLE.
-- parsToOptimise - indices defining which parameter(s) in mdl.parLbl are inner parameters.
+- mdl.parsToOptimise - indices defining which parameter(s) in mdl.parLbl are inner parameters.
-- runningValues - reference value(s) of the inner parameter(s) to use when solving the forward model.
+- mdl.runningValues - reference value(s) of the inner parameter(s) to use when solving the forward model.
-- gridSearchFlag - set to 1 to do a preliminary grid search of the inner parameter if the default starting value returns NaN (only works for a single inner parameter).
+- mdl.gridSearchFlag - set to 1 to do a preliminary grid search of the inner parameter if the default starting value returns NaN (only works for a single inner parameter).
-- options - an optimisation options structure for *fmincon* as returned by Matlab's *optimoptions* - default code uses the interior-point algorithm and turns *fmincon* display off.
+- mdl.options - an optimisation options structure for *fmincon* as returned by Matlab's *optimoptions* - default code uses the interior-point algorithm and turns *fmincon* display off.
-- GSFlag - set to 1 to do a global search for the MLE or 0 to do a local search (i.e. *fmincon* only).
+- mdl.GSFlag - set to 1 to do a global search for the MLE or 0 to do a local search (i.e. *fmincon* only).
-- gs - (if GSFlag is set to 1) a GlobalSearch object as returned by Matlab's *GlobalSearch* - default code specifies a maximum time of 1000 seconds and turns *GlobalSearch* display off.
+- mdl.gs - (if GSFlag is set to 1) a GlobalSearch object as returned by Matlab's *GlobalSearch* - default code specifies a maximum time of 1000 seconds and turns *GlobalSearch* display off.

 ## getPar